goodekat/WhoseEgg/to-do-list.md

 Download page:

+- Add variable flagging observations that are outside the range of the training data

 Help page:

+- Figure out issue with larval length and egg stage (which doesn't match up)
 - Add guidance on how to interpret random forest probabilities (especially probabilities near 0.5-0.6)
 - Add link to validation paper to FAQ on validation